mpv-player/mpv/DOCS/man/en/options.rst

     Adjust the saturation of the video signal (default: 0).
 You can get grayscale output with this option.
 Not supported by all video output drivers.

---saveidx=<filename>
-    Force index rebuilding and dump the index to <filename>.
-Currently this only works with AVI files.

-    *NOTE*: This option is obsolete now that mpv has OpenDML support.

 --sb=<n>
     Seek to byte position.
 Useful for playback from CD-ROM images or VOB files